tonytodorov/tonytodorov/README.md

 You can find more information at the following link: [DungeonSecrets](https://github.com/summer-java-2021-rising-tigers)

 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
-- 👯 I’m currently open for work and employment opportunities.
+- 👨🏻‍💻 I’m currently open for work.
 - 📫 I am just one mail away - tonytodorov@protonmail.com
 - 😜 Fun facts: I love ... to play volleyball, walking in the mountain and read books.